-The Auditors Deloitte LLP Quebec (Quebec) ightarrow Is responsible for auditing the Plan's annual financial statements.
-The External Actuary Eckler Ltd. Montreal (Quebec) → Verifies the methods and assumptions used in the preparation of the following four items: → The contribution schedules; → The annual breakdown of income and expenses between the group plan's beneficiary groups; → Calculation of the EAP value per unit payable to or on behalf of beneficiaries; ightarrow The valuation of the sales charge refund obligation when the contract matures.
+The Auditors Deloitte LLP Quebec (Quebec) ightarrow Is responsible for auditing the annual financial statements of each Plan.
+The External actuary Eckler Ltd. Montreal (Quebec) → Verifies the methods and assumptions used for the group plans in the preparation of the following four items: → the contribution schedules; ightarrow the annual breakdown of income and expenses between the beneficiary groups of the group plan; → calculation of the EAP value per unit payable to or on behalf of beneficiaries; ightarrow the valuation of the sales charge refund obligation when the contract matures.
 The Registrar Kaleido Growth Inc. Quebec (Quebec) → Provides administrative services, specifically with regard to the keeping of books and records of account, and the maintaining of files; → Keeps separate accounting of the subscribers' accounts and provides the custodian with access to this compiled data to enable reconciliation with the accounting of the subscribers' accounts maintained by the custodian.
 The Independent Review Committee (IRC) IRC Quebec (Quebec) → The IRC reviews and takes position on conflict of interest issues that are submitted for decision and approval, and performs such other duties pursuant to securities legislation.